-Tutors set tests for each of the main A-Level/ITY & EAP/UFY subjects at the end of the week.
-Papers are based on the week’s work and they are returned after the weekend, graded (according to A level or GCSE criteria), ranked (according to the student’s relative performance in class), and followed up with coaching sessions to assist with continuous improvement.
-TRaC™ scores are posted on the Director of Studies’ notice board every Monday and shared with parents soon after, while cumulative rankings are recorded.
+Tutors set tests for each of the main A-level/ITY/UFY/Diploma subjects during the week.
+Papers are based on the week’s work and they are returned graded according to A-level or GCSE criteria and ranked according to the student’s relative performance in class, and followed up with coaching sessions to assist with continuous improvement as needed.
+TRaC scores are made available to parents and guardians each Friday through the Parent Portal (password protected).

 Students soon get used to the system and regard it as a valuable tool, not only in assessing their knowledge and skills, but in maintaining motivation through competition.